Game Design: How Did We Do It for Heroes?

 This interpretation, however, was not by Daniel’s own wisdom but by God’s.
 Through prayer and faith, God revealed to him the meaning of those signs.

-And so, the Daniel effect reveals the Bible verse where you can find the correct answer to a question.
+Similarly, the Daniel effect reveals the Bible verse where you can find the correct answer to a question.

 c.
 Elijah effect